anywhichway/doxl/README.md

-# oxl v0.1.0
+# doxl v0.1.0

 Like GraphQL except for Javascript objects, extracts and optionally transforms sub-objects from Javascript objects.

 # Installation

-npm install oxl
+npm install doxl

-The browser version does not require transpiling but exists at `browser/oxl.js`.
+The browser version does not require transpiling but exists at `browser/doxl.js`.

 # Usage

-Either include `oxl.js` through an import stamement, script tag or require statement.
+Either include `doxl.js` through an import stamement, script tag or require statement.
 Then it is pretty darn simple ...

-Just call `oxl(query,source)` where query and source are both JavaScript objects.
+Just call `doxl(query,source)` where query and source are both JavaScript objects.
 The value returned will be the subset of source, if any, that has the found properties from the query such that they have at least one of the following:

   1) an exact match for value